 - In 2001, in the Danial Latifi & Anr versus Union of India case, the SC upheld the validity of the Shah Bano judgement.

-- In August 2017, a five-judge bench of the SC declared the triple talaq as unconstitutional in a majority 3:2 judgement.
-This was the culmination of a petition filed by Shayara Bano, whose husband of 15 years had divorced her through a letter where he pronounced talaq three times, to declare the divorce as void.
+- In August 2017, a five-judge bench of the SC declared the triple talaq unconstitutional in a majority 3:2 judgement.
+This was the culmination of a petition filed by Shayara Bano, whose husband, after 40 years of marriage, had divorced her through a letter where he pronounced talaq three times to declare the divorce as void.

 The latest ruling is truly a watershed moment in women empowerment movement in India.
 The court has given progressive thoughts enshrined in the Constitution precedence over personal law in society.